-Naturally, one of the insights of data-analytics of interest to companies is which product or service is selling best.
+Naturally, one of the insights of data analytics of interest to companies in which product or service is selling best.
 But beyond that, analytics can also show you the product’s trends.
 For example, demand growth over time, which quarters had the most sales, and which demographic demands a specific product.

 5. Making Informed Decisions

 One of the biggest reasons data-driven analytics is of interest to companies is that it gives decision-makers enough information to make educated choices.

 A clear example of this is Netflix using big data to save $1 billion a year from customer retention.
 The streaming company achieved this by using algorithms to sift through data and predict viewer behaviors.
 They were able to make better recommendations and personalize home pages so each viewer gets an experience targeted for them.